If you’re anything like us, the idea of flying south for the winter is very appealing.

 Get a Wild Canyon Adventures Park pass for a day of extreme thrills at Wild Canyon’s park.

 The day pass (which includes round-trip hotel transfers) gives you unlimited ziplining, camel rides, horseback riding, riding UTVs and swinging in a glass-bottom gondola.

-You can also choose to just do a two-hour ziplining tour with Wild Canyon if you prefer.
+You can also choose to just do a half-day of ziplining if you prefer.